13 Before and After Backyard Makeovers You Can Do in a Weekend

 Installing stone steps in your yard can be complex, but it is a doable DIY project.
 You’ll first need to figure out how many step risers you’ll need.
 Gentle slopes like ours require short risers and long treads, while steep slopes require taller risers (a maximum of eight inches) and short treads.
 If your hill has steep and gentle slopes, break it up into sections and calculate the step layout for each area.

 After: Natural, Stepping Stone Stairs

 Our steps are built on a gradual slope, but by changing the riser and tread sizes you can build them on slopes as steep as about 40 degrees.
 Rustic steps like these are well suited for informal garden paths like ours, but we wouldn’t recommend them for entry or other steps that get heavy daily use.

-In addition to the basic gardening tools, leather gloves and carpenter’s level, you’ll need a few special tools for breaking and moving stone.
-Buy a 4-lb. maul (Photo 7) to chip and break stone.
-If you have to cut a few stones, buy a dry-cut diamond blade, available at home centers.
+Besides basic gardening tools, leather gloves and carpenter’s level, you’ll need a few special tools for breaking and moving stone.
+Buy a 4-lb. maul to chip and break stone.
+If you have to cut a few stones, buy a dry-cut diamond blade.
 To move the stone, rent or buy a two-wheeled dolly with large wheels.
 Get the full how-to plans for this project here.

 Before: Lacking Backyard

 You don’t need heavy equipment and a week of work to lay an attractive and durable path.
 We designed this one for simplicity and ease of construction.
 It’s made from old street pavers and granite cobbles set on a sand bed.
 But you can substitute just about any pavers or types of stones that are readily available and fit your landscape.

 After: Fantastic Focal Point